cglusky/docker-django-react/README.md

 Django

-- One app/installed created called core
+- One app created/installed called core
 - Custom user stubbed out in the Core app.
 No additional fields.
 Just a blank class that inherets AbstractUser. core.User is assigned as AUTH_USER_MODEL
 - SimpleJWT is installed but not used.